Reinforcement learning-based statistical search strategy for an axion model from flavor: Reinforcement learning

 We impose two constraints on the environment.
 First, the indices $n_{ij}$ are considered positive integers.
 Second, to ensure the value of top quark mass, the Yukawa term $\Bar{Q}_3H^c u_3$ is irrelevant to $q(\phi)$:

 from which the $U(1)$ charge of the Higgs is specified by the quarks.
 Based on this equation, the flavor structure of the quarks is specified by the following charge vector:

 with $i=1,2,3$, so the vector has 10 elements.
-This is an input data for neural networks which decide an action of the agent.
+This is the input data for neural networks which decide an action of the agent.
 To avoid a hierarchy of $U(1)$ charges, we take the value of each charge within:

 corresponding to total $19^{10}\,\sim\,10^{12}$ possibilities for only the quark sector.
 In a general $U(1)$ charge pair, non-integers $n_{ij}$ can be realized.
-Therefore, when the set of charges is initialized, $q(\phi)$ is chosen to be $\pm 1$ with a probability of 50\% each.
+To avoid this situation, we initialize the set of charges as $q(\phi)=+1$ with 50\% probability and $q(\phi)=-1$ with 50\% probability.
 This makes it easier to generate pairs of charges such that the denominator of Eq. \eqref{eq:nij_up} and Eq. \eqref{eq:nij_down} is $\pm 1$, so integers $n_{ij}$ are preferentially realized.